Rita Ora Shows Off Cleavage & Legs In Unbuttoned Vest & Shorts

 “Oh wow those photos melt my heart,” a fifth mentioned.

-In her caption, Rita mentioned that she is on her way to Asia next.
+In her caption, Rita mentioned she is on her way to Asia next.

-Since 2012, she has been building her profile up as a celebrity mogul.
+Since 2012, Rita has been building her profile up as a celebrity mogul.

-In 2012, she released her debut album, Ora, was released.
+In 2012, her debut album, Ora, was released.
 The album instantly topped the charts in the U.K. and achieved three No. 1 singles — “Hot Right Now” with DJ Fresh, “R.I.P.” featuring Tinie Tempah and “How We Do (Party).”

 Six years later, she dropped her long-awaited second studio album, Phoenix, which she promoted with a world tour.
-The record peaked at No. 11 in the U.K and sparked a number of hit singles around the world — “Your Song,” “Anywhere,” and “Let You Love Me.”
+The record peaked at No. 11 in the U.K and sparked a number of hit singles around the world — “Your Song,” “Anywhere” and “Let You Love Me.”

-On Spotify, Rita currently has over 26 million monthly listeners, making her 60th most played act in the world.
+On Spotify, Rita currently has over 26 million monthly listeners, making her the 60th most played act in the world.

 Aside from music, she also acts.
 She has appeared in Fast & Furious, Southpaw and the Fifty Shades movies — Fifty Shades of Grey, Fifty Shades Darker and Fifty Shades Freed— where she played the role of Mia Grey.
-Her most recent big-screen role was in Pokemon Detective Pikachu starring as Dr. Ann Laurent.
+Her most recent big-screen role was in Pokemon Detective Pikachu where she starred as Dr. Ann Laurent.

-In the past, she has had her own Adidas range and currently models for the German fashion brand, Escada.
+In the past, she has had her own Adidas range and currently models for the German fashion brand Escada.

-To keep up with Rita’s many ventures, follow her Instagram account which boasts over 15.2 million followers.
+To keep up with Rita’s many ventures, follow her Instagram account, which boasts over 15.2 million followers.